 Application in the Coffee Industry

-Roasting Arabica requires precise control of temperature and time to preserve all the flavors and aromas.
-Pourover, French press and espresso best reveal the properties of Arabica beans.
+Roasting Arabica requires precise control of temperature and time to preserve all flavors and aromas.
+For arabica, mild extraction methods are best suited:

 Robusta requires higher roasting temperatures due to its denser structure.
 The beans are typically roasted to a medium or dark level to reduce bitterness, enhance the rich flavor, and provide a creamy texture.
 Robusta is added to Arabica to provide texture and creaminess to the finished beverage.